 Once your body is set up, don’t forget the tee height either.
 If you want to hit it long, you need to tee it up high so you can swing up on the ball.

-Once you have the right address position, everything becomes easier.
+Once you have the right address position, it’s a lot easier to create a more consistent golf swing.
 That’s why setup is so important, it helps sequence your swing for maximum consistency and power.

 To hit your driver as long as possible, you need to remember there is only one point in the swing for acceleration.
-That’s at impact – not the takeaway or transition.
+This happens at impact – not the takeaway or transition.

 The goal of a powerful golf swing is to generate speed throughout the swing so that it’s at peak speed at impact.
 This comes down to tempo, a slight pause at the top of your backswing, and unwinding your lower body.

-Just remember, there can only be one time of max acceleration and it needs to happen at impact, not before.
+Just remember, there can only be one time of max acceleration and it needs to happen at impact, not the downswing.

 Bryson DeChambeau changed his body dramatically in 2020 and it led to massive gains on the golf course.
 While you don’t need to drink seven protein shakes a day like Bryson, hitting the gym and doing compound movements can help you add distance to your drives.